rithvikreddybasani/SquadX/README.md

 -   🤖 The built-in AI assistant provides suggestions, debugging help, and answers to coding queries in real-time.
 -   🗺️ Create and share flow diagrams like Low-Level Design (LLD) and High-Level Design (HLD) to visualize the architecture of your solution.
 -   📊 Built-in tools for generating dynamic bar graphs, pie charts, and other data visualizations to represent complex data efficiently during coding sessions.
+-   💡 A Conversation room for talking
+-   💬 File Utilities like Converting one form of file to other,compression etc

 ## 🚀 Live Preview

-You can view the live preview of the project [here](https://squad-x-tau.vercel.app/).
+You can view the live preview of the project [here](https://squad-x-reddy.vercel.app/).